nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 To access the help command, type the following into the command line:
 > help

-This will show a list of available commands with detailed instructions on how to execute each command and any issues that you might face.

-> The Help command will be also activated if you enter an incorrect or invalid command repeatedly e.g. `abcd`
+This will open up a help window that will direct you back to this User Guide if you need a refresher.

 <br><br>